Scanning under the CLA Licence

 one short story or one poem or one play of not more than 10 pages from an anthology

-Any items digitised must be owned by the institution, and published in the UK and the USA (though some US publishers are now no longer covered by the digitisation license)
+Any items digitised must be owned by the institution.
+Please note, some US publishers are now no longer covered by the digitisation license

 See the CLA Title Search to check what can be copied